 Huanran Chen, Yichi Zhang, Yinpeng Dong, Jun Zhu

-- Identifying two second order information, flatness and closeness of local optima, strongly correlate with generalization error.
+• Identifying two second-order properties, flatness and the closeness of local optima, which are strongly correlated with generalization error.

-- Proposing CWA optimizer for optimizing the closeness.
+• Proposing the CWA optimizer for optimizing the (upper bound of) closeness.

 Bootstrap Generalization Ability from Loss Landscape Perspective